-As described below, beginning in FY 2016, state grantees and the District of Columbia were required to collect and report data for the LIHEAP benefit targeting and burden reduction targeting indexes.
-Currently, these are developmental measures that will be reviewed by HHS and grantees to assess their value in documenting the performance of the LIHEAP program.
+As described below, beginning in FY 2016, state grant recipients and the District of Columbia were required to collect and report data for the LIHEAP benefit-targeting and burden-reduction targeting indexes.
+Currently, these are developmental measures that will be reviewed by HHS and grant recipients to assess their value in documenting the performance of LIHEAP.